 - (A) For utilities regulated by a governing body such as the PUC, winter termination procedures prevent the termination of service without the governing body's approval from December 1 through March 31.
 Regulated utilities may still issue termination notices from December 1 through March 31.
 They cannot, however, act on these notices to terminate service without having been granted permission to terminate service by the governing body.
-In these situations, contact must be made with the utility to determine if the governing body has granted the utility permission to terminate service for the applicant household before Crisis benefits may be authorized to relieve the emergency.
+In these situations, contact must be made with the utility to determine if the governing body has granted the utility permission to terminate service the emergency.
 The household is ineligible for Crisis benefits if the utility has not been granted approval to terminate service. - (B) For utilities not regulated by a governing body, a termination notice means that the utility has established a date when service will actually terminate, in accordance with the utility's current termination procedures.
 Documentation of the termination notice must be provided before Crisis benefits may be authorized to relieve the emergency.